 Toggl Plan is a flexible yet straightforward work planning and management tool for small businesses.
 It comes with project planning, task management, team availability, and workload management features.

-With Toggl Plan, you can create unlimited task boards and two types of timelines — Plan timeline and Team timeline.
+With Toggl Plan, you can create unlimited task boards and two types of timelines — Project timeline and Team timeline.
 All three features are simple yet flexible and quickly adapt to any workflow.

-The Plan timeline is great for planning projects.
+The Project timeline is great for planning projects.
 But you can also use it to plan everyday work.
 Besides, you can track critical dates as color-coded milestones.

 The Team timeline is useful for managing team availability and workloads.
 That way, you can ensure that no one on your team is overwhelmed or underworked.